| |

 -

-A provision of the tax codes that allows all the assets
+tax codes that allows all the assets of a deceased

-as the unlimited marital deduction. top
+unlimited marital deduction. top

 -